President and Chief Executive Officer, Protolabs

 Dan Barsness is Vice President of Product Management and E-commerce at Protolabs, a digital manufacturer of custom parts for prototyping and low-volume production.
 He specializes in 3D printing, CNC machining, and injection molding technologies, and has served global industrial product development companies for more than a decade.
 Prior to Protolabs, Barsness spent eight years with MTS Systems, a leading provider of test and measurement systems, and has worked in customer-facing roles at two software startup companies and in the semiconductor industry.
 Barsness holds B.A. and B.E. degrees in Math, Physics, and Mechanical Engineering along with an MBA.

 Global Product Manager, CNC Machining, Protolabs

-Greg Thompson is currently the global product manager for 3D Printing at Protolabs.
+Greg Thompson is currently the global product manager for CNC Machining at Protolabs.
 Thompson has held product leadership roles at General Mills, Polaris, and Andersen Windows along with running his own successful product consulting business.
 Thompson holds a BS, MS, and MBA in engineering and finance.

-Notable speaking engagements: IMTS and Additive Manufacturing conference presenter, “Designing for DMLS and SLS”
+Notable speaking engagements: IMTS and Additive Manufacturing conference presenter

 Associate Product Manager, Sheet Metal, Protolabs